 Both the New Ashgate Trust and the Hand Engravers Association connections have informed teaching activities, reflection on my own methods of teaching and allowed regular input into the curriculum such as providing live experiences for students.

-Since 2015 I have been involved in the Craft Council Hothouse programme, firstly taking part in the interview process of applicants, advising during workshops and sessions for the hothouse participants as well as taking part in the 2016 and 2018 selection committee and Mentoring a participant in 2017 and 2019.
-The hothouse programme students included past UCA students and allowed me to discuss needs for practitioners with the Crafts Council team as well as work with the hothouse students with their development of networking and learning.
+Since 2015 I have been involved in the Craft Council Hothouse programme, firstly taking part in the interview process of applicants, advising during workshops and sessions for the hothouse participants as well as taking part in the 2016 and 2018 selection committee and Mentoring a participant in 2017, 2019 and 2020.
+The hothouse programme students included past UCA and BCU students and allowed me to discuss needs for practitioners with the Crafts Council team as well as work with the hothouse students with their development of networking and learning.

 As a founder member of the Jewellers and Silversmiths Network I took the leading role in applying for and winning funding in 2010 to undertake an exchange and run a symposium.
 The Jewellers and Silversmiths Network (JSN) is a group run by its members for its members with the aim of getting to know other makers.
 As members the group is able to take advantage of or create opportunities that would not be available to them as individuals.
 The group regularly exchanges useful information and skills and exhibits as a group allowing people to appreciate and purchase their work.
 Regular monthly meetings have allowed me to note the variety of skills and interests practitioners want and need, what helps them to develop and how much they crave feedback, challenge and interaction in their design work, many of the members use the meetings as a group critique.